 Why Choose Hard Money Loans?

 Conventional loan interest rates are currently a fraction of this number so why would anyone consider paying such a high interest rate for the money?
 Great question.
 The hard money lender plays a specific role in this niche of creative real estate investing.
-First off, they’re typically not concerned with how many other loans you have.
-If you apply for a conventional loan, the first thing the lender is going to do is look at is your credit.
+First off, they're typically not concerned with how many other loans you have.
+When you apply for a conventional loan, the first thing the lender looks at is your credit.
 If they see a ton of other loans on your credit, they might become concerned.
-In fact, a lot of times conventional lenders won’t grant you a loan if you currently have more than 8 or 10 loans.
-If you’re a fairly successful real estate investor with multiple loans, asset-based lending might be your only option.
+In fact, a lot of times conventional lenders won't grant you a loan if you currently have more than 8 or 10 loans.
+Fairly successful real estate investors with multiple loans, might only qualify for asset-based lending.

 Another major factor is renovation costs.
-A lot of conventional lenders don’t have loan programs for renovations.
-You can get a new construction loan through Fannie Mae or Freddie Mac, or maybe a local bank will have some sort of quasi program they can customize for you.
-If you’re currently looking to buy a home and can qualify for an FHA loan, you may want to consider a 203K loan because they allow for renovations to be paid for out of the loan itself.
-The problem is, these conventional loans have stipulations and a lot of red tape involved, whereas with hard money lenders, you can often get a 65% loan to value, but they’ll also put out draws to pay for the renovations.
+A lot of conventional lenders don't have loan programs for renovations.
+You can get a new construction loan through Fannie Mae or Freddie Mac, or maybe a local bank will have a quasi program they can customize for you.
+If you're currently looking to buy a home and can qualify for an FHA loan, you may want to consider a 203K loan because they allow for renovations to be paid for out of the loan itself.
+Conventional loans have stipulations and a lot of red tape involved.
+You can get a 65% LTV with a hard money loan, and they'll put out draws to pay for renovations.
 That can be extremely helpful.

 Also, hard money lenders are not going to have the same stringent underwriting guidelines as conventional loans.
 This is an important detail because it’s a pain in the neck to get a conventional loan.
 It doesn’t matter how rich you are or how great your credit is, the process of getting a conventional loan is a giant hassle, whereas hard money loans can be a much easier process because they're primarily looking at the asset.
 They're looking at the house.